jina-ai/jina/docs/concepts/flow/basics.md

 ### Overriding logging configuration

 The default logging or custom logging configuration at the `Flow` level will be propagated to the `Gateway` and `Executor` entities.
-If that is not desired, every `Gateway` or `Executor` entity can be provided a custom logging configuration.
+If that is not desired, every `Gateway` or `Executor` entity can be provided with a custom logging configuration.

-Two different `Executors` can be configured as in the below example.
+You can configure two different `Executors` as in the below example:

 ```python
 from jina import Flow